 - Path 2 (intercontinental play-offs): Iraq

-Where to watch the World Cup in Brazil?
+Where to Watch the World Cup in England?

 Frequently asked questions about the 2026 World Cup